-Recent legislation relating to medical devices may have a material adverse effect on us.
+Legislation relating to medical devices may have a material adverse effect on us.

 On March 23, 2010, President Obama signed the Patient Protection and Affordable Care Act.
 The legislation imposes significant new excise taxes on medical device transactions.
 Under the legislation, the total cost to the medical device industry is estimated to be approximately \$20 billion over ten years.
-These taxes will result in a significant increase in the tax burden on our industry, which could have a material, negative impact on our results of operations and our cash flows.
+In January 2013, a 2.3% excise tax on medical devices went into effect as a component of the Patient Protection and Affordable Care Act.
+This tax along with the others in the Act will result in a significant increase in the tax burden on our industry, which could have a material, negative impact on our results of operations and our cash flows.
 Other elements of this legislation such as comparative effectiveness research, an independent payment advisory board, payment system reforms including shared savings pilots and other provisions could meaningfully change the way healthcare is developed and delivered, and may materially impact numerous aspects of our business.